 After one year, the start-up should apply for a new residence permit as a self-employed entrepreneur under the points-based system.

-As of January 2016 startups can submit a favourable recommendation from their business facilitator that will replace the points-based system.
+Startups can submit a favourable recommendation from their business facilitator that will replace the points-based system.
 If successful, the new permit will be granted for five years.

 The facilitator plays an important part, but the entrepreneur is the one who takes an active role in the development of the business, the Netherlands Enterprise Agency (RVO) grants the status of facilitator for one year based on certain criteria.